Academy PE Kit: Please click here to purchase PE kit. We have PE kit available to purchase from our academy reception.

 - White formal school shirt or blouse*

 - Socks* – plain black only– no patterns or stripes

-Students must bring their own equipment, including pen, pencil, ruler, protractor (but no compass), calculator and pencil crayons.
-For safety reasons, we are unable to lend students pens or any other equipment to avoid contamination.
-We recommend that equipment is cleaned each evening.
-Equipment can be purchased from Student Services at break and lunchtime, as well as after school.
+Students must bring their own equipment, including pen, pencil, ruler, protractor (but no compass), scientific calculator and pencil crayons.
+Equipment can be purchased from the Head of Year Office at break and lunchtime, as well as after school.

 Hair (incl. hairstyles and beards)